Preceptors model professional behaviors and values for future RDNs.

 Students are required to submit a copy of their current physical and immunizations, and certifications to their supervising preceptor on the first day of rotation.
 Should your clinical site require this information prior to the first day of rotation, please indicate this information when completing the clinical schedule form or contact the department clinical coordinator at 716-829-7752 or via email at firstname.lastname@example.org.

-Please contact the Dietetics Department office at 716-829-7752, or via email at email@example.com, regarding all clinical affiliation agreement questions.
+Please contact the Nutrition and Dietetics Department office at 716-829-7752, or via email at email@example.com, regarding all clinical affiliation agreement questions.

 The institution and students are covered under the D'Youville malpractice insurance, which is renewed annually.
 If you are a current supervised practice site, you will receive a renewal certificate each year.